MarkACohen/CleaningDataCourseProject/CodeBook.md

 activities.
 Sensor readings were recorded by smartphone worn by the subjects.
 These values are decimal values.
 Column names match the names from the original data set.
-Please see the features_info.txt file distributed with the UCI HAR Dataset for more information about these sensor readings.
+Please see the features_info.txt file distributed with the UCI HAR Dataset for more information about these sensor readings (including units).

 Data Set 2 (aka tidy2)